popeen/Classic-Volume-Mixer/README.md

 Thats what this is, this repo contains a super simple application which only purpose is to add a new icon in the system tray that can be used to launch the old mixer.

+I would recommend putting this in your startup folder so you don't have to start it every time you reboot your computer.

 -----

 ![Screenshot](size.png)